WeberDotExe/WeberDotExe/README.md

 ### Scenario Lab

-An AI-powered real-time communication practice platform for simulations such as interviews, negotiations, sales, and customer interactions.
+An AI-powered real time communication practice platform for simulations such as interviews, negotiations, sales, and customer interactions.

 I'm building it with: